Permafrost/TundraTN/README.md

 tundra.tn:translate(bizdoc, $service, $catch, $finally, $pipeline, $schema.input, $schema.output, $service.input, $service.output, $encoding.input, $encoding.output, $required?, $prefix?, $part, $strict);
 ```

+* #### tundra.tn:discard

+    Receives arbitrary (XML or flat file) content and then discards it
+    (does nothing with it).
+This is the Trading Networks equivalent of
+    Unix's [/dev/null], which is useful for successfully receiving
+    messages from a partner that do not need to be saved or processed.

+    This service is intended to be invoked by clients via HTTP or FTP.

 * #### tundra.tn:reject

     Receives arbitrary (XML or flat file) content and then rejects it